gevent/gevent/doc/api/gevent.greenlet.rst

 .. attribute:: Greenlet.spawning_stack

-   A lightweight frame-like object capturing the stack when this greenlet was created as well as the stack when the spawning greenlet was created (if applicable).
+   A lightweight :obj:`frame <types.FrameType>`-like object capturing the stack when this greenlet was created as well as the stack when the spawning greenlet was created (if applicable).
 This can be passed to :func:`traceback.print_stack`.